-Mailers may use a postal routing barcode on parcels that meet the applicable eligibility requirements in 433 for First-Class Package Service, 443 for Standard Mail, 453 for Parcel Select, 463 for Bound Printed Matter, or 473 for Media Mail or Library Mail.
+[1-26-14] A separate postal routing barcode may be used on parcels to provide routing information, when used in conjunction with an IMpb.
 Each parcel must bear a properly prepared GS1-128 barcode symbology as described in 5.2.2 that accurately represents the correct ZIP Code or ZIP+4 code of the delivery address.
 For information on barcode placement for parcels, see 402.4.0.